dylanaraps/dylan.k1ss.org/site/index.md

 My price is fish or garden weeds and for the more difficult jobs, I advise consultation with the local priest.
 The priest takes money.

 I like my women how I like my software: open source, bug free and well maintained.
 I haven't found one yet but all roads lead to Rome eventually.
 If you're in Italy, I'll be stopping by.

+Shoes suck and socks are redundant, but I'll give a year of my life for a good pair of boots.
+Upstairs doesn't seem to listen.
+I'll try asking downstairs.

+There's a red 1962 MG convertible in my driveway.
+A bench for drying gypsy Garlic and storing chair cushions when it rains.
+Previously owned by Aristotle Onassis, the guy who brought water down from the mountains and removed mosquitoes from the swamp.